-Do you have a pending criminal case?
+Do you have a pending criminal case in RI?
 Here’s what you should look for before hiring a Rhode Island criminal defense lawyer to handle your needs.

 You may have hired an attorney in the past to help you buy a home.
 Maybe you hired one to craft your will.
 Or perhaps you hired one to assist you in an automobile accident.
 While those attorneys help in civil matters, you’ll need an attorney who practices criminal law when you’re facing criminal charges.
 Ideally, you’ll be able to find such specialized help locally.
 However, you may be limited to an attorney who practices both civil and criminal law if you live in a rural area.